Yashvant-Chhapwale-Course-Work/GitHub_Prompts/Personal_Access_Tokens(PAT).md

   - Select `Permissions` which you want to grant to the Token.
 There are two types of Permissions `Repository Permissions` and `Account Permissions`.<br>
     - **Repository Permissions [`Note:` This option is not shown for `Public Repositories` access scope.]:**
       - Repository Permissions refer to the Access_Rights and Privileges granted to a User, Collaborator, or Token for performing Specific Actions on a Repository.
-      - Some `General Repository Permissions` based on Roles, for Efficiency, are as follows:
+      - Some `General Repository Permissions` based on Roles, for ensuring Security and Efficiency, are as follows:
         |Permission Category  |Public Users |Contributors    |Administrators  |
         |---------------------|-------------|----------------|----------------|
         |Contents             |`Read`       |`Read and Write`|`Read and Write`|